-2. Skansen/Liseberg – Stockholm: an open air museum with vintage Swedish houses, barns, dancing demonstrations and delicious traditional food.
-Stockholm’s Zoo is also located there, so if you yearn to see a moose, reindeer, or a bear, you can do that when you visit Skansen.
+2. Skansen/Liseberg – Stockholm: an open-air museum with vintage Swedish houses, barns, dancing demonstrations and delicious traditional food.
+Stockholm’s Zoo is also located there, so if you yearn to see moose, reindeer, or a bear, you can do that when you visit Skansen.
 Then, burn off the extra calories on the rides at neighbouring Liseberg, Stockholm’s oldest amusement park.

 3. Gamla Stan – Stockholm’s Old Town: a mecca for foodies.
-Commencing at the Royal palace, the “Old Town” consists of narrow alleyways, cute cafes, oh- so photogenic painted terrace houses, and shops full of traditional souvenirs.
+Commencing at the Royal palace, the “Old Town” consists of narrow alleyways, cute cafes, oh- so photogenic painted terrace houses, and shops full of traditional souvenirs to take home.
 Money exchanges/plenty of ATM’s are conveniently located here to help you on your mission!

 - Radhuset– Stockholm’s Town Hall: like a ‘mentos sweet’: plain and dull on the outside, magnificent on the inside.
-The Town hall, built in the 30’s, is not only the venue for the Nobel Prize ceremonies, but also has a council chamber with a roof, that was inspired by an upturned and decorated hull of a Viking longboat and the Town Hall also has a third reception room that is equivalent to an ancient Egyptian Pharoah’s temple.
-Surprising and a definite ‘must-see’.
+The Town Hall, built in the 1930s, is not only the venue for the Nobel Prize ceremonies; it has a Council chamber with a unique roof.
+The roof’s design was inspired by an upturned and decorated hull of a Viking longboat and the Town Hall also has a third reception room that is equivalent to an ancient Egyptian Pharoah’s temple.
+Surprising, and a definite ‘must-see’.
 Guided tours usually operate daily.

-- Stromstad –Bohuslan, a beach side town on the west coast – see the Town Hall with its quirky history, take in drop- dead gorgeous views out to the archipelago, and try the must-have Buffet lunch at Lalaholmen hotel.
-You SOO don’t want to miss the dessert.
-But you may want to skip the ‘surstromming’, (a fermented very smelly fish),and just party in the lively atmosphere and long hours of daylight hours in summer, or use Stromstad as a launch pad, for a high speed boat trip to spend a day in Norway.
+- Stromstad –Bohuslan, a beachside town on the west coast – see the Town Hall with its quirky history, take in drop-dead gorgeous views out to the archipelago, and try the must-have Buffet lunch at Lalaholmen hotel.
+You SO don’t want to miss the dessert.
+But you may want to skip the ‘surstromming’, (a fermented very smelly fish)and just party in the lively atmosphere and long hours of daylight hours in summer, or use Stromstad as a launchpad, for a high-speed boat trip to spend a day in Norway.

 If I could go again I would…